 When the conduct of any member falls outside the bounds of acceptable behavior, that member can expect the community of Arkansas State University to call such conduct into question.
 The university reserves the right to discipline students or student organizations for inappropriate actions that occur on or off the campus to secure compliance with the University Standards of Student Conduct.
-Students are expected to comply with all university policies and procedures, including University Housing Regulations and the Standards of Student Conduct.
-Students failing to maintain these Standards may be asked to leave the academic community.
+Students are expected to comply with all university policies and procedures.
+Students failing to maintain these Standards may be asked to leave the university community.

 Standards of Student Conduct are divided into two categories: Non-Academic Misconduct and Academic Misconduct.
 The following list of prohibited behavior is not exclusive and serves only as examples of specific actions constituting Non-academic Misconduct.
 The Academic Misconduct list can be found in the Student Handbook under Academic Rights and Responsibilities on page 15.

 Non-Academic Misconduct Standards of Student Conduct

-A student commits a violation of the Non-Academic Standards of Student Conduct they aid another student in the commission of a violation of the Non-Academic Standards of Student Conduct or is present or fails to leave immediately a situation where a violation is occurring.
+A student commits a violation of the Non-Academic Standards of Student Conduct if they aid another student in the commission of a violation of the Non-Academic Standards of Student Conduct or is present or fails to leave immediately a situation where a violation is occurring.